Lawsuits challenge Oklahoma anti-protest law; riot charges

 The second lawsuit alleges that Prater, the city of Oklahoma City and its police department violated the plaintiffs’ constitutional rights following a confrontation with a police officer while protesters were painting a mural on the street outside of the department’s headquarters.

-“Plaintiffs seek … an order mandating Defendants to refrain from targeting and harassing racial justice protestors, so that Plaintiffs and others have freedom to engage in the fundamental rights enshrined in the Constitution,” according to the lawsuit.
+“Plaintiffs seek … an order mandating Defendants to refrain from targeting and harassing racial justice protesters, so that Plaintiffs and others have freedom to engage in the fundamental rights enshrined in the Constitution,” according to the lawsuit.

 Five of the six were charged with inciting a riot and later pleaded guilty to a misdemeanor charge of obstructing an officer.

-An inciting a riot charge was initially sought against against the sixth, Mack, but was dropped after it was determined he was not present at the confrontation.
+An inciting a riot charge was initially sought against the sixth, Mack, but was dropped after it was determined he was not present at the confrontation.
 Mack alleges it was unreasonable and racially discriminatory to seek a warrant for his arrest.

 City spokesperson Kristy Yager declined to comment on the pending litigation.